americanpanorama/panorama/README.md

 Developing new components and modifying existing components requires intermediate knowledge of JavaScript and [React](https://facebook.github.io/react/), as well as basic familiarity with [npm](https://npmjs.com/).
 To get started, clone this repo, `cd` into the root directory, and install all necessary modules via `npm install`.

 All components are in the `src/` folder; examples of components are in the `examples/components/` folder.
-Note that American Panorama components are written in ES6 and use Babel to transpile to ES5 JavaScript. **TODO: link to ES6 primer**
+Note that American Panorama components are written in ES6 and use Babel to transpile to ES5 JavaScript.
+Luke Hoban offers [clear examples of features new in ES6](https://github.com/lukehoban/es6features); Mozilla Developer Network provides a [solid reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

 #### 1. Add the component